-EU Safe Casino Gambling Guide – Top Legal Online Casinos
+Safe Online Casinos in Europe – Top Legal Online Casinos

-When you want to play in an online casino you want to use a safe casino environment!
-View our recommended list of best safe online casinos for the European market and find the online casino that suits you best!
+When you want to play in an online casino you want to make sure your money is safe and you don’t get cheated!
+View our recommended list of safe online casinos for the European market and find a legal online casino!

 How do keep yourself safe online?
-And how do you find a safe online casino?
-It’s a question every online gambler should ask themselves.
+And how do you find a safe online casino that won’t cheat on you?
+It’s a question every online gambler should ask.
 We don’t want to scare you in this safe casino gambling guide.
 The days of out-and-out scam sites aren’t dead and gone, but there is enough licensing and regulation to allow most players to spend their entire online casino life safely away from such dangers.
-There’s a lot you can do to help keep yourself safe though, and this guide will help you.
-We will also show you the top safe online casinos in Europe!
-(As we write this, the UK is still in the EU, so we will mention the laws and regulations in that jurisdiction, though no-one is sure what is going to happen with Brexit yet.)
+There’s a lot you can do to help keep yourself safe though, and this safe online casino guide will help you.
+We will also show you the top safe online casinos in Europe.

 What is the EU?